Cisco Wireless 9178 Series Access Point

 The Wi-Fi industry’s first answer was time-based ranging.
 Wi-Fi Fine Timing Measurement (FTM) brought Time-of-Flight measurements to the table, improving from RSSI-based techniques.
 By measuring the round-trip time of signals between devices and access points, FTM delivers the precision that RSSI simply can’t match.

 But FTM has a scalability problem for dense deployments.
 In dense enterprise environments with hundreds of Wi-Fi devices, those ranging exchanges create airtime overhead.
 Each client needs multiple frame exchanges with several APs to get a position fix.
 When everyone’s trying to range, the result is increased overhead.
 It’s like trying to have precise conversations in a crowded room.
 Technically possible, but not practical at scale.
-This is where Ultra-Wideband (UWB) changes the game.
-With its nanosecond pulses and Time Difference of Arrival (TDOA) techniques, UWB delivers both the centimeter-level accuracy we need, and the scalability to handle enterprise deployments.
-Whether using uplink TDOA (tags transmitting to synchronized anchors) or downlink TDOA (anchors broadcasting to devices), UWB sidesteps the collision issues that plague Wi-Fi ranging.

 The Missing Piece: Getting UWB Deployment Right

-When Wi-Fi signal strength drops below approximately -60 dBm RSSI, as measured by site survey equipment, UWB reception becomes consistently unreliable.
+To characterize the relationship between Wi-Fi signal strength and UWB performance, we disabled Radio Resource Management (RRM) and set all APs to transmit at maximum power (23 dBm on 5 GHz in our testbed).
+This gave us consistent, controlled conditions where every AP operated at the same power level, allowing us to establish measurement baselines.
+Here’s what we discovered: When Wi-Fi signal strength drops below approximately -60 dBm RSSI, as measured by site survey equipment, UWB reception becomes consistently unreliable.
 Conversely, when Wi-Fi signal strength remains above -60 dBm RSSI, UWB measurement maintains reliable performance.

 This discovery fundamentally changes how we need to think about AP deployment for location services.
 We can’t just deploy for Wi-Fi coverage anymore.
 We need to ensure adequate signal strength specifically for UWB performance.

-Additionally, unlike BLE RSSI (which requires 3 access points for trilateration) the nature of TDOA positioning means we need at least four anchors (access points) with good (above X dBm) signal strength to any point on our floor map.
+Additionally, unlike BLE RSSI (which requires 3 access points for trilateration) the nature of TDOA positioning means we need at least four anchors (access points) with good signal strength to any point on our floor map.
 Three anchors give us ambiguous results, while four anchors provide precision.
 This requirement stems from the fundamental geometry of hyperbolic multilateration.

 A New Deployment Methodology